Apply for a research programme

 One academic and one relevant professional reference may be acceptable – contact the relevant Admissions team for confirmation before you apply.

-There is no application fee for postgraduate research programmes.
+There is no application fee for Doctoral courses.

-You may be permitted, in appropriate circumstaces, to transfer your research degree registration from another university to Imperial.
+You may be permitted, in appropriate circumstances, to transfer your research degree registration from another university to Imperial.